 - Know what kind of website you have to build: small business website or for enterprise

 - Make a list of your expenses to incur while building a website

 - Select the suitable pricing model: hourly pricing or project pricing

 - Charge reasonably.
-Don’t offer them very high or very low cost.
+Don’t offer them a very high or very low cost.
 Just stay in between.

 How Much do Web Designers Make Per Hour?

-Hourly rates of a web designer crucially depend on many factors i.e., education, experience, skills etc. According to salary.com, the web designers in the United States make an average of $37 per hour.
+Hourly rates of a web designer crucially depend on many factors i.e., education, experience, skills etc. According to salary.com, web designers in the United States make an average of $37 per hour.

 With the changing time and technology, the web technologies need to be updated too so as to provide deliverables according to the modernity.
 Websites are largely built to grow business or increase sales and conversions etc. But there might be, in fact, there are some web design mistakes that can kill your conversions.
 Make yourself aware of these mistakes before you commit any.
 Because Coding Pixel always wants best for their customers as well as their visitors, this is why we want you to remain cautious of every mistake that can cause your business harm.
-For any assistance or query, you can comment below or contact our web design company in Los Angeles at email@example.com or 832-699-0088.
+For any assistance or query, you can contact our web design company at email@example.com.